Quantum Nonlocality under Latency Constraints: Introduction

 Communication between nodes is also allowed in genuine multipartite nonlocality (GMNL)~\cite{PhysRevLett.88.170405} and the associated Svetlichny inequalities~\cite{PhysRevD.35.3066}.
 GMNL is defined as the set of correlations that cannot be expressed as a convex combination of correlations that are local with respect to any bipartition of the parties.
 For each bipartition, parties can communicate within their side of the partition but not with parties on the other side.
-However, these scenarios are very specific (communication allowed only within a group and everyone can communicate within the group) and are only analyzed up to deriving an inequality (a Svetlichny inequality) that cannot be violated with classical resources even if communication is allowed within the group.
-Quantum violations of this inequality are then analyzed with conventional quantum strategies for nonlocal games.
-In contrast, we consider dynamic quantum strategies involving quantum measurements and quantum communication between parties that naturally arises from the concept of a relaxed latency constraint.
+However, these scenarios are very specific: communication is allowed only within a group, and all parties within that group can communicate.
+Prior analyses are limited to deriving an inequality (a Svetlichny inequality) that cannot be violated with classical resources even if communication is allowed within the group, and then analyzing its quantum violations using conventional quantum strategies for nonlocal games.
+In contrast, we consider dynamic quantum strategies involving quantum measurements and quantum communication between parties that naturally arises from spacetime locality.
 Such dynamic strategies do appear in~\cite{gutoski2007toward}.
-However, our work makes different definitions and performs a comprehensive analysis based on our definitions: \begin{itemize} \item Latency constraints is main motivation for our new definitions, and so there is a clear physical interpretation of our mathematical framework.
-In particular, we allow for simultaneous two-way communication between a pair of parties. \item We consider the most general $n$-party scenario and mathematically formulate the concept of a latency constraint using a directed graph and an integer-valued latency function. \item We consider specific LC games and explicitly construct optimal quantum strategies. \item We introduce new numerical optimization algorithms for bounding winning probabilities achievable by quantum strategies and conduct numerical experiments on random games. \end{itemize}
+However, our work introduces different definitions and performs a comprehensive analysis based on our definitions: \begin{itemize} \item Our definitions are mainly motivated by latency constraints, and so there is a clear physical interpretation of our mathematical framework.
+In particular, we allow simultaneous two-way communication between a pair of parties. \item We consider the most general $n$-party scenario and mathematically describe a latency constraint using a directed graph and an integer-valued latency function. \item We consider specific LC games and explicitly construct optimal quantum strategies. \item We introduce new numerical optimization algorithms for bounding winning probabilities achievable by quantum strategies and conduct numerical experiments on specific LC games. \end{itemize} Latency constraints are also considered in position verification \cite{Buhrman_2014}, though in the adversarial setting of certifying a party's claimed location, rather than characterizing achievable correlations for parties within such constraints.
+Port-based teleportation \cite{beigi2011simplified}, a standard tool for attacks on position verification, will also be central in the study of LC games.